dgraph-io/dgraph-docs/content/deploy/kubernetes.md

 {{% notice "note" %}}For security purposes we recommend limiting access to any public endpoints, such as using a white list.{{% /notice %}}

-You can expose alpha service to the Internet as follows:
+You can expose Alpha service to the Internet as follows:

 ```sh
 helm install my-release dgraph/dgraph --set alpha.service.type="LoadBalancer"
 ```

-Similarly, you can expose alpha and Ratel service to the Internet as follows:
+Similarly, you can expose Alpha and Ratel service to the Internet as follows:

 ```sh
 helm install my-release dgraph/dgraph --set alpha.service.type="LoadBalancer" --set ratel.service.type="LoadBalancer"